shiva2410/SWA_Facebook-Sentiment-Analysis/README.md

 2. Kritika Ahuja -
 3. Saksham Gupta -

-This project was created for Social & Web Analytics subject for ODD Semester of 2021-22 at Thapar University, Patiala, Punjab
+This project was created for Social & Web Analytics subject for ODD Semester of 2021-22 at Thapar University, Patiala, Punjab.